jsdevel/open-source-etiquette/README.md

 ##Amazing Quotes (categorized)
 ###Leadership
 * "A leader is best when people barely know he exists, when his work is done, his aim fulfilled, they will say: we did it ourselves."
 Lao Tzu

+###Being a team player
+* "When you are content to be simply yourself and don't compare or compete, everybody will respect you."
+Lao Tzu